ceetaro/Suitkaise/site/sktime/sktime-how-it-works.md

 The `Yawn` class is a sleep controller that only sleeps after being called a certain number of times.

+Unlike `suitkaise.Circuit` (which breaks and stops the loop), `Yawn` sleeps and continues.
+The counter auto-resets after each sleep.

 Initialize with:
 - `sleep_duration`: how long to sleep when threshold is reached (float)
 - `yawn_threshold`: number of yawns needed before sleeping (int)